-If notifications for external integrations are enabled in YouTrack, you can receive update notifications directly in your IDE.
+When you connect to YouTrack through the plugin, update notifications are delivered directly in your IDE.
 This means that you can stay up to date on all of your issues without switching to your email or Jabber client.
-The availability of this feature is determined by the External integrations setting in the Notifications section of the Global Settings page.
-To learn more about this setting, see Sending Notification to External Applications.

 The notifications that are posted to your IDE are based on your personal notification preferences that are configured on the Notifications tab in your user profile.
 For more information, see Notifications.

 The following actions are available for each notification:

 Opens the issue for which the notification was sent in your web browser.

 When selected in the notification popup, the notification balloon closes.
 When selected in the Event Log tool window, the notification links are disabled.

 Opens the Notifications setting in your YouTrack profile.
 Here, you can modify your general notification scheme and update your subscriptions.